18 Top-Rated Tourist Attractions in Potsdam

 Address: Am Neuen Garten, 14467 Potsdam

-8 Chinese House, Sanssouci Park
+9. Chinese House, Sanssouci Park

-A highlight of a visit to Sanssouci Park is the elegant Chinese House.
+A highlight of a visit to Sanssouci Park is the elegant Chinese House (Chinesisches Haus), sometimes also referred to as the Chinese Teahouse.
 Although listed as a garden pavilion, it's a description that really doesn't do this sumptuously decorated building justice.
 Completed for Frederick the Great in 1763 as a focal point of his extensive flower and vegetable gardens, it encompasses many elements associated with Asian design so popular at the time, with a sprinkling of Rococo influences.

-9 The Church of Peace, Sanssouci Park
+10. The Church of Peace, Sanssouci Park

 At the east end of Sanssouci Park stands the Church of Peace, or Friedenskirche, built in 1844.
 Modeled on the Early Christian basilica of San Clemente in Rome, its greatest treasure is its apse mosaic dating from 1108 from the church of San Cipriano, Murano, purchased and installed here in 1834.
 Also of importance is the Kaiser Friedrich Mausoleum, added between 1888 and 1890.

 Address: Am Grünen Gitter 3, 14469 Potsdam

-10 St. Nicholas Church
+11. St. Nicholas Church

-Opposite the Old Town Hall in Potsdam, St. Nicholas Church — the Nikolaikirche — is a Neoclassical church built between 1830-37.
-The most outstanding feature of this impressive structure is its 77-meter-high dome.
-Although not re-consecrated until 1981 due to extensive damage during WWII, it's a testament to the city's rich architectural history, a pleasing structure open to visitors for services and sightseeing.
+Opposite the Old Town Hall in Potsdam, St. Nicholas Church — the Nikolaikirche — is a beautiful Neoclassical church built between 1830-37 on the city's Old Market Square (Alter Markt).
+The most outstanding feature of this impressive structure is its 77-meter-high dome, which rises high above most other buildings in the vicinity.
+Although not reconsecrated until 1981 due to the rebuilding needed from extensive damage caused during WWII, it's a testament to the city's rich architectural history, a pleasing structure open to visitors for services and sightseeing.

 Address: Am Alten Markt, 14467 Potsdam

-In the stunning 17th-century Baroque Marstall, the former Court Stables, Film Museum Potsdam is an excellent resource for film fans.
-With a worldwide focus, the museum regularly screens international and German movies and has many fascinating exhibits relating to the country's rich cinematic history, including the Babelsberg studio where many of the country's movies have been made over the past 100 years.
-From here, Potsdam's many parks and palaces can be reached by tram or bus, as can Filmpark Babelsberg, the world's oldest film studio and home to a fun film-based theme park.
-Another nearby attraction is the French Church, a Baroque church remodeled in Neoclassical style in 1833.
+Located in the stunning 17th-century Baroque Marstall, the former Court Stables (Potsdamer Stadtschloss), Filmmuseum Potsdam is an excellent resource for film fans.
+With a worldwide focus, the museum regularly screens international and German movies and has many fascinating exhibits relating to the country's rich cinematic history, including the Babelsberg studio, where many of the country's movies have been made over the past 100 years, including such recent classics as Grand Budapest Hotel.

 Address: Breite Straße 1 A, 14467 Potsdam

-12 The Steam Pump House, Sanssouci
+14. The Steam Pump House, Sanssouci

 Address: Breite Straße 28, 14467 Potsdam

-13 Russische Kolonie Alexandrowka
+16. Russische Kolonie Alexandrowka

-The houses in the little settlement of Alexandrowka in Potsdam were built to demonstrate the close friendship that existed between the rulers of Germany and Russia, Frederick William III and the Czar Alexander.
+The houses in the little settlement of Alexandrowka in Potsdam were built to demonstrate the close friendship that existed between the rulers of Germany and Russia, Frederick William III, and the Czar Alexander.
 The houses were based on Russian models, and the settlement was laid out in the form of a St. Andrew's cross.